risk-first/website/estimating/Hierarchies.md

 Whereas in this screen grab, I can view the hierarchy of a _class_ within Java (here the `Resource` class from [Spring](https://spring.io/projects/spring-hateoas)).

 Although this is an Object-Oriented example, the same classification system exists within functional languages, too.
+For example, [Haskell](https://en.wikibooks.org/wiki/Haskell/Classes_and_types) types have

 tbd.